Engineering Lead Handbook

 For projects, the bi-weekly schedule is necessary as not all projects start at the same time or have the same sprint duration.
 As reports’ one-on-ones can occur at different schedules, having a bi-weekly schedule also allows reducing the time to report issues to the CTO.

-In order to guarantee coordination between all engineering areas, this meeting is used to review and define initiatives for the next period of 8 weeks.
+To guarantee coordination between all engineering areas, this meeting is used to review and define initiatives for the next period of 8 weeks.

 These sessions come in addition to the monthly one-on-one dedicated to the individual growth of the Engineering Lead.